baharSQ/webApp/README.md

 ### Prerequisites

-What things you need to install the software and how to install them Node.js and npm needed to be installed. to install Node.js use one of the installers from the Node.js download page.
+Bootstrap, Node.js and npm needed to be installed. to install Node.js use one of the installers from the Node.js download page.
 If you're using Linux, you can use the installer, or you can check NodeSource's binary distributions.
 After installing Node.js using:
 ```
 npm install